24 Cities Near Orlando to Live in 2026

 • Map of Jacksonville

-Jacksonville originally grew in the 18th century as Cow Ford while it was under British rule.
+Jacksonville originally grew in the 18th century as Cow Ford, under British rule.
 During the late 19th century, it became a winter vacation destination attracting tourists from the Midwest and the northern states.
-Today, Jacksonville is the most populous city in Florida.
+Today, it's the most populous city in Florida.

-The median age in Jacksonville is 35.9 years old, and it's home to millennials, college students, and retirees alike.
+The median age in Jacksonville is 35.9, and it's home to millennials, college students, and retirees alike.
 Top industries in the city include healthcare, retail, finance, insurance, education, and transportation.
 Jacksonville is also home to multiple military facilities, including Naval Air Station Jacksonville.

-Jacksonville is a large city with plenty of apartment complexes.
-Live near the city center for proximity to urban amenities or career opportunities.
-If you want to live near the beach, keep in mind that Jacksonville and Jacksonville Beach are technically two different cities whose borders brush up against each other.
+Jacksonville is a large city with plenty of apartment complexes and amenities in the city center, but if you want to live near the beach, keep in mind that Jacksonville and Jacksonville Beach are technically two different cities whose borders brush up against each other.

 Jacksonville